hdfsyu/GarbageOS/README.md

 # Updates
-ooooooooooooooooooooOO WE GOT 64 BITTTTTTTTTTTTT also we are going to refactor some trash
+ooooooooooooooooooooOO WE GOT 64 BITTTTTTTTTTTTT also we are going to refactor some trash this is a OS build with the kernel so you can call it GarbageOS or the Lisa kernel
 # Real Hardware
 Turns out it works!
 I ran it on one of my laptops and it works just fine so go ahead and try it out for ur self!
 Burn the iso image to a DVD (which is what I used) and make sure it says DVD+RW which is rewritable then burn it with PowerISO or something else and yes it does work with the UEFI firmware and legacy firmware